 - Adjudicate DACA applications from individuals seeking to reinstate their lapsed DACA status

-- Requests for advance parole—a travel document that shows USCIS gives permission to its holder to reenter the U.S. after traveling abroad—will be accepted only in limited cases
+- Accept requests for advance parole—a travel document that shows USCIS gives permission to its holder to reenter the U.S. after traveling abroad—but only in limited cases

 New and Pending Applications